Chintiw/secure-mini-cloud/README.md

 - **Downloads Fail**: Check server logs (terminal); ensure filename has no spaces.
 - **Formatting Issues**: Ensure `README.md` is UTF-8; hard-refresh GitHub page.
 - **Deps Missing**: Run `uv pip freeze > requirements.txt` to update.

-## Contributing
-Fork, PR, or open issues!
-Ideas: Add auth, delete files, or multi-user support.

-## License
-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.

----

-*Built for a data security demo.
-Questions?
-Open an issue! 🚀*